 - The village of Granier

-I would like to say thank you to the Tourist Office of La Grande Plagne for their welcome and for all the advice and help they’ve been given me to prepare this excursion.
+I want to say thank you to the Tourist Office of La Grande Plagne for their welcome and all the advice and help they’ve given me to prepare for this excursion.
 Visit them during your stay at La Plagne (many info desks are open throughout the domain in Summer, check it out!)

 Did you like what you read about La Plagne too?
 If so, share it on Facebook or Twitter!

 Wow !
 Still so much of France to explore.
 Great photography, as usual, Pierre.